 Yet the field itself neither accumulates nor loses anything.
 It is not altered by what appears within it.

-This layer completes the Core Model by showing how continuity is preserved without permanence, and how cessation can occur without implying annihilation, transcendence, or return to a separate source.
+This layer completes the TIFE Model by showing how continuity operates without permanence, and how cessation can occur without implying annihilation or transition to another state.

 1. Continuity Without Permanence